chaooo/hexo-theme-BlueLake/README.md

 duoshuo: ## Your duoshuo_shortname, e.g. username
 disqus: ## Your disqus_shortname, e.g. username
 local_search: true ## Use a javascript-based local search engine, true/false.
-google_search: ## Use Google search, true/false.
-baidu_search: ## Use Baidu search, true/false.
+tinysou: ## Your tinysou_key, e.g. 4ac092ad8d749fdc6293
 swiftype: ## Your swiftype_key, e.g. m7b11ZrsT8Me7gzApciT
-tinysou: ## Your tinysou_key, e.g. 4ac092ad8d749fdc6293
 google_analytics: ## Your Google Analytics tracking id, e.g. UA-42425684-2
 baidu_analytics: ## Your Baidu Analytics tracking id, e.g. 8006843039519956000
 show_category_count: true ## If you want to show the count of categories in the sidebar widget please set the value to true.
-shareto: true ## If you want to use the share button please set the value to true.
+widgets_on_small_screens: true ## Set to true to enable widgets on small screens.
 busuanzi: true ## If you want to use Busuanzi page views please set the value to true.
-widgets_on_small_screens: true ## Set to true to enable widgets on small screens.

 # About page
 about: